 We are interested in interviewing candidates with strong polymer science and materials science background.
 Experience with general polymer characterization methods, and familiarity with polymer processing is preferred.

-The Harris Orthopedic Laboratory (HOL) at Massachusetts General Hospital (MGH) is focused on the development of polymeric and hybrid materials in orthopaedics.
-HOL is seeking a highly motivated individual for an entry level research position to support our translational research program in implantable biomaterial development.
+Harris Orthopaedics Laboratory is focused on the development of polymeric and hybrid materials in orthopaedics.
+We are seeking a highly motivated individual for an entry-level research position to support our translational research program in implantable biomaterial development.
 This position is ideal for new engineering graduates interested in the medical application of basic research, and is a great opportunity for those who want to gain some experience before continuing their education in graduate or medical school.